/50

 What is the primary danger of carbon monoxide poisoning?

-What is the first step in treating a victim of carbon monoxide poisoning?
+What is the first step when assisting a victim of an electrical shock?